-Insurance companies fall within the financial services sector of the economy.
-Contrast this with the ‘do the right thing for the consumer’ sector.
-Collecting premiums and settling injury claims at bargain basement prices are two ways insurers maximize profit and minimize cost.
+Insurance companies are in the financial services business.
+Contrast this with the ‘do the right thing for the consumer’ business.
+Investing premiums in real estate and settling injury claims at bargain basement prices are two ways insurers maximize profit and minimize cost.

 Anyone serious about maximizing a recovery after an injury should notify the insurance company that all further communication will be with the experienced personal injury attorney in their jurisdiction that they have retained.
 Statements should never be given and documents should not be signed unless and until an attorney is consulted.

 I practice personal injury law in Massachusetts and New Hampshire.
 All injury claims require aggressive pursuit by an attorney with an understanding of internal insurance industry tact.
 There are legal and procedural distinctions from state to state, but insurance policies icsand procedures discussed here are relatively universal.

 These tactics have been documented in a book with the title “Delay, Deny, Defend” reviewed here.

 A Massachusetts court found practices by a major U.S. insurance company “deeply disturbing” as explained here.